nfcd/compGeo/README.md

 To work with the notebooks, open Jupyter and navigate to the corresponding folder of your local copy of the resource.

 ## Current state
 The first nine chapters are completed.
 The last chapter (Ch.
-10, The inversion problem) is missing.
+10, The inversion problem) is under work.